SerhiyNew/CheckTestsForOnlineMarathon/README.md

-# Lifecycle
+# SyntheticEvent

-## Task1
+## Task

-Create component in ./app/Task1/index.js.
-It should send request to backend using `Fetch API` and then render "block#1" with result (Look at ./server/index.js!
-You can find some list to use in the task).
-Component should show "block#2" while waiting response.

-Examples "block#1" and "block#2" at /screenshots
+Create component ./app/Task2/index.js.
+It should render blocks for each element in "list" field and one for "text" field.
+List-element block should contains list-element id.
+When you hover mouse on the list-element block, the list-element text should appear in text block When you move mouse from the list-element block, the list-element text should disappear from text block For correct test passing give list-element block class "element" and give text block class "text"

+## Run this in terminal

 1. Install dependencies
 `yarn install`